blogmywiki/ZXSpectrum/README.md

 'testcard' - simple B&W TV testcard with squares, circles and gradients.
 I may have written this one!
 Likely used for amateur TV transmissions.

-VSavon and Holly Tree are imaginary TV company logos, the former looks like it was coded by by contemporary at school Mark Owen, I think the latter by Bruce Guthrie.
+VSavon and Holly Tree are imaginary TV company logos, the former looks like it was coded by Mark Owen, I think the latter by Bruce Guthrie.
 It looks like Mark's VSavon code also reprograms a character to be the Avonside logo once you run it - compare the REM in line 125 before and after you run it!

 'Oinvaders' (Zappovaders?) is a space invaders type game written by Mark Owen in BASIC with a machine code element 'MC1' which gets loaded - hence the WAV file rather than .tap - this seems to load ok in FUSE.